bryanng412/ChillSound/docs/flux-cycles.md

   0. `receiveSingleSong` is set as the callback.

 * `destroySong`
-  0. invoked from delete note button `onClick`
+  0. invoked from delete song button `onClick`
   0. `DELETE /api/songs/:id` is called.
   0. `removeSong` is set as the callback.